 Salvia x 'Amistad' Plant Patent #23,578Item #9047 USDA Hardiness Zone: 8 - 10

 This exciting new hybrid is a true garden gem, blooming non-stop from early spring until frost.
 Large, deep royal purple flowers with dark bracts, on dense, vigorous plants.
-A fine garden or container accent, but stunning when massed in a border.
-Adored by butterflies and hummingbirds.
+A fine garden or container accent, but stunning when massed in a sunny border.
 An herbaceous perennial.

-- CareCare InformationEasily grown in average, well-drained soil.
-Apply a balanced slow release fertilizer in spring.
+- CareCare InformationEasily grown in average, well-drained soils.
+Water deeply and regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Clip spent flowers to promote continued bloom.
-May be root hardy to Zone 7, if given winter protection.
-Prune to 3 or 4 inches above the ground before new growth appears in spring.Light Needs:Full sunWatering Needs:Best with regular watering- weekly, or more often in extreme heat.
+Fertilize and hard prune to 3 or 4 inches above the ground before new growth appears in early spring.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Discovered in 2005 by Rolando Uria of the University of Buenos Aries in Argentina, this hybrid Salvia has traits of S. guarantica S. mexicana, but it's true origins are unknown.Lore:'Amistad' is not as cold hardy as some species of salvia, hower, it may be root hardy to Zone 7 if given winter protection.